KFChinese/Okta-Background-Sample/README.md

 2) [Paste](https://colab.research.google.com/drive/1q4iRmsjdCQPbEnRY420ncmEXQs4Qxm3Y#scrollTo=3XrzSzwriZbg&line=12&uniqifier=1) Picture Link

 ## Steps to follow
-1. Clone the Repo
+1) Clone the Repo (Click on Play Button)

-2A.
-Upload Photo From Desktop
+2A) Upload Photo From Desktop (Click on Play Button)

 or

-2B.
-Paste Picture Link to Input
+2B) Paste Picture Link to Input (Click on Play Button)

+3) Click on Link in Output to Show site

+4) Click on Stop Button and Press Play Again for New Background

+### Common Issues

+If Output States "Port is already Used", Please Press Runtime

+and

+Disconnect and delete Runtime to Resolve issue

 ## All Rights Reserved
 All Rights reserved to [Okta, Inc.](https://okta.com)